darcy-framework/darcy-docs/automating_the_web/working_with_a_browser.md

     .waitUpTo(1, ChronoUnit.MINUTES);
 ```

+You'll notice many of the Browser APIs return events for precisely the same reason.

 ## View URLs

 What if we wanted to associate that URL string with the expected view more closely?
 We can do just that with the `ViewUrl` type.